edith-chiu/European-and-African-Population-Analysis-Python-Project/README.md

 ## Conclusion

 This project demonstrates the use of Python for exploratory data analysis, transforming raw population data into meaningful insights through statistical analysis and visualisation.

+## Business Recommendations

+Although this analysis focuses on population data exploration, several insights can support strategic planning:

+• Countries with rapidly growing populations may require increased investment in infrastructure, healthcare, and education services.

+• Governments and organisations can use population trends to anticipate future resource demands.

+• Population distribution insights can support urban planning and economic development strategies.

+• Data visualisation can help policymakers and organisations better understand demographic changes over time.